Back to Maintenance & Care

 Don’t Wear High Heels At Home

 High heels can be one of the most common reasons due to which the wood floor’s finish gets scratched and damaged.
-Therefore, we recommend you this holiday season to welcome guests at home offering them fluffy slippers instead wearing their shoes inside the house.
-In addition, create a family policy of no one wearing shoes on inside the house.
+Therefore, we recommend you this holiday season to welcome guests at home offering them fluffy slippers instead of wearing their shoes inside the house.
+In addition, create a family policy of no one wearing shoes inside the house.

 Vacuum Christmas Tree Needles and Confetti

 Indeed, no holiday season will be the same without decorating the whole house and enjoying the Christmas spirit.
 However, even something as simple as Christmas decoration can scratch your floor.
 Therefore, we recommend you to vacuum daily around the Christmas tree, where needles may fell off along with confetti and other pieces of broken Christmas decoration and ornaments with their pointy edges scratching the wood floor’s finish.